How Forex Trading Is Going To Be Affected By Cryptocurrency

 Companies such as Ripple or another not mentioned above such as Stratis are looking to work WITH banks and governments (unlike what most of cryptos are looking to do.)
 These of course increase their security as financial institutions have specific regulations and even ethics (although some might disagree there) to what they are allowed to do.

 But the real question is with Cryptocurrency being talked about so much by one side as a bubble and so much by the other side as the future of value exchange and financials, it’s honestly tough to draw the line before anyone knows.

 The side stating this is a bubble refer to the dotcom bubble in 2000.
 The issue I personally have with that is that Amazon and other tech giants were born in this era.
 Just because a huge range of companies were over-valued, did not mean that incredible value and advancement was made by the ones that did not burst in the bubble.

-Needless to say no one really knows what is going to happen in the next 6 months to a year but I think diversifying into cryptocurrency is a very good idea in the short term.
+Needless to say no one really knows what is going to happen in the next 6 months to a year.
+I think diversifying into cryptocurrency is a very good idea in the short term.
 I’ve got the guide on Ripple here for anyone interested.

 Cryptocurrency is going to change the game in a big way.